-The Fly Ash Pond at SPS resides to the northeast of the SPS property, and east of SPS's coal pile, and north of the Bottom Ash Pond.
-SPS and the Fly Ash Pond are located at a transition between agricultural and urban areas.
-The Fly Ash Pond is surrounded by agricultural, commercial, and residential areas.
-Residential areas are located approximately 350 feet north of the fly Ash Pond.
-Commercial areas are located approximately 1,700 feet east of the Fly Ash Pond.
-The remaining area around the Fly Ash Pond is agricultural land.
+The Bottom Ash Pond at SPS resides in the southeast portion of the SPS property, and directly south of SPS's coal pile and inactive Fly Ash Pond.
+SPS and the Bottom Ash Pond are located at a transition between agricultural and urban areas.
+The Bottom Ash Pond is surrounded by agricultural, commercial, and residential areas.
+Residential areas are located approximately 150 feet east/southeast of the Bottom Ash Pond.
+Commercial areas are located approximately 700 feet south of the Bottom Ash Pond.
+The remaining area around the Bottom Ash Pond is agricultural land.

-A worst-case scenario breach of the Fly Ash Pond due to failure of the berm or mis-operation was modeled using HydroCAD.
-It was determined the flood water from a breach in the Fly Ash Pond berms would likely travel off SPS property but result in no probable loss of human life.
-It was also determined the flood water not would likely cause economic loss, environmental damage, disruption of lifeline facilities, or impact other concerns.
+A worst-case scenario breach due to failure of the berm or misoperation of the Bottom Ash Pond was modeled using HydroCAD.
+This evaluation determined the flood water from a worst-case scenario breach in the Bottom Ash Pond berms would likely travel off SPS property into the adjacent residential area, but would not result in probable loss of human life.
+Because the flood water encroached on the adjacent residential area, it was concluded the flood water would likely cause economic loss, environmental damage, disruption of lifeline facilities, or impact other concerns.

-Based on the Federal Guidelines for Dam Safety: Hazard Potential Classification System for Dams (FEMA, April 2004), the Bottom Ash Pond is classified as:
+Based on the Federal Guidelines for Dam Safety: Hazard Potential Classification System for Dams (FEMA, April 2004), the Bottom Ash Pond is classified as a Significant Hazard Potential.

-Low Hazard Potential